Our mental health is of the utmost importance when it comes to our everyday lives. It affects how we interact, how we work and how we feel.

 Helplink is a support service organisation, specialising in counselling, information provision and education.
 With Lochlann’s expertise, he talks us through a unique approach to support in the digital age.

 Check out our full Business Leaders interview below, or read on for the highlights.

 The online world offers so many opportunities for those in need to find help and resources.
 As Lochlann explains the thinking behind Helplink, and the organisation’s journey, he continuously emphasises how accessibility is key for those in distress.

-“We started providing services on September 10th 2012, which was World Suicide Prevention Day, starting off with four people.
-We now have 32 and growing.
+“From the very beginning, it has always been about creating accessibility for people when it comes to their mental health.
+We started providing services on September 10th 2012, which was World Suicide Prevention Day, starting off with four people.
+We are now at 32 and growing.”

+But what exactly is offered by Helplink?
 “We provide face-to-face services across County Galway and up into Mayo and Roscommon.
 We also provide a national service and an international online service for Irish people living abroad who are struggling with their mental health.

 “We support them from home with culturally sensitive counselling.”

 How did the Helplink Support Services concept, and Lochlann’s path to founding the organisation, evolve?

 Lochlann’s career has seen him do everything from waiting tables, to working in security, to opening his own wine bar.
 But after travelling from the Netherlands to Waterford and everywhere in between, he knew there was something missing that he was yet to discover.